jona1115/cats_dogs_acceleration/python/README.md

 - The Vitis-AI tutorial is trying to demo using the DPU IP in a ZCU102, which I am too poor to buy, so my project is on running this model on my Xilinx Kria KV260.

 Important:
-- If you are following on and trying this project on your own, do note that this folder probably won't work.
-If you want to follow along, I suggest starting with Vitis-AI's tutorial and copying the "important files" into the project.
+- If you are following on and trying this project on your own, do note that this folder probably won't work, if you were to follow along, I suggest starting with Vitis-AI's tutorial, and coping the "important files" into the project.
-- I am using a non-prebuilt version of Vitis-AI (Xilinx/vitis-ai-tensorflow2-gpu:3.5.0.001-b2b227921).
-I suggest following [this tutorial](https://xilinx.github.io/Vitis-AI/3.5/html/docs/install/install.html) to install it.
-When I did it, I followed [Option 2: Build the Docker Container from Xilinx Recipes](https://xilinx.github.io/Vitis-AI/3.5/html/docs/install/install.html#option-2-build-the-docker-container-from-xilinx-recipes).
+- I am using a non prebuilt version of Vitis-AI (xilinx/vitis-ai-tensorflow2-gpu:3.5.0.001-b2b227921).
+I suggest following [this tutorial](https://xilinx.github.io/Vitis-AI/3.5/html/docs/install/install.html) to install it, when I did it, I followed [Option 2: Build the Docker Container from Xilinx Recipes](https://xilinx.github.io/Vitis-AI/3.5/html/docs/install/install.html#option-2-build-the-docker-container-from-xilinx-recipes).